danielwelch/django-q-rollbar/README.md

 `$ pip install django-q[rollbar]`

 Or add `django-q[rollbar]` to `requirements.txt`.

+> This plugin requires Django Q version 0.8.1 or greater.
+Earlier versions of Django Q can incorporate rollbar support via the `rollbar` key in the `Q_CLUSTER` settings dictionary.

 ### Usage
 Configure Rollbar via the Django Q `Q_CLUSTER` dictionary in your Django project's `settings.py`.
 It is important that the `rollbar` key be set in the `error_reporter` dictionary, as this name aligns with the project's entry point for this plugin.